 - 1 Flax Egg

-- Grease two 7 inch round cake tins with coconut oil and cut out circles of parchment paper for the base.
+- Grease two 7-inch round cake tins with coconut oil or non-stick spray and cut out two circles of parchment paper to line the bottoms.

 - Sift the gluten free flour and cocoa powder into a mixing bowl.